APL Rule Book 2026 | Australian Powerlifting League

 • At all competitions where no medical personnel are on duty, the Head Referee shall have jurisdiction over the use of all medical tapes and bandages.

-• All medical letters in support of a lifter request to allow the use of medical tape or bandages during their lifts should be presented to the Head Referee prior to the start of the meet.
+• All medical letters in support of a lifter request to allow the use of medical tape or bandages during their lifts should be presented to the Head Referee prior to the start of the meet for their determination as to its legality under the rules.

 • The use of kinesiology tape (KT tape) or similar tapes is not allowed under any circumstances.